ttlock/iOS_SDK_Demo/README.md

 ### By Manually

-1、Drag the corresponding frameworks into the project.
+1、Drag the corresponding frameworks into the project.(Check Target->General->Frameworks, Libraries and Embedded Content contains the frameworks）
 <br>2、Find Target->Build Phases -> Link Binary With Libraries ,add CoreBluetooth.framework.
 <br>3、Important!
 Find Target->Build Settings -> Linking -> Other Linker Flags ,add -ObjC（If it already exists, there is no need to add it.）